cyralinc/terraform-provider-cyral/cyral/README.md

 code.
 If `accTestName` is generating a name that is invalid for a particular resource type, please mention it in the code explicitly through comments, and adjust the test sweeper.
-We can also create other functions, such as `accTestNameUnderscore`, in the future.
+We can also create other functions, such as `accTestNameUnderscore`, in the future, if necessary.

-If you wish to test what Terraform calls an _in-place update_, be sure that the resouce is not being recreated in between the test steps.
+If you wish to test what Terraform calls an _in-place update_, be sure that the resource is not being recreated in between the test steps.
 For example, if the resource name is modified, or a `ForceNew` argument is modified, the resource will be recreated.